Safety for All on

-Protected bike lanes are bike lanes that get used.
-71% of Berkeley residents are interested in cycling more but concerned about safety (source).
-Give them safe bike lanes and they will use them.
+Protected bike lanes are bike lanes that get used (source).
+Give us safe bike lanes and we will use them.

-Traffic will worsen if there are no other options.
+Traffic will continue to worsen if there are no other options other than driving.
 People who don't need to drive will find another way.

 Why Hopkins Street?
 It's the heart of a thriving commercial district (which people want to get to), it's a gentle incline, close to multiple schools, and it's in the city's Bike Plan.

 Why stop at Gilman?
 There should be bike lanes the entire length of Hopkins.